Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 • The ADD command can access a local .tar file, extract its files, and build an image out of it.

 • As a best practice, always use the COPY command whenever possible.
 This instruction easily copies files locally and is straightforward so anyone can understand the file paths.
-All arguments in the COPY instruction can be run on a single line, reducing the number of layers in your image.
-This makes it small and lean enough.
+All arguments in the COPY instruction can be run on a single line, reducing the number of layers in your image, thus making it small and lean enough.

 • As an illustration, here are two code snippets of images created with each command: For the COPY command: